OAK WILT MANAGEMENT IN MICHIGAN

 In an area with a lot of oak wilt, injections of high value trees can be repeated every two years.
 This is advisable if there are infected oaks in the area that beetles will be visiting and becoming contaminated and then possibly visiting healthy trees, even trees that are not wounded by pruning or storm damage.

 In addition, theoretically, some oaks may have been inoculated with a small amount of fungal elements that may multiply in the future, so applying fungicide into apparently healthy oaks may stop these infections.

-Propiconazole injection can be done by injection or infusion.
-The cost varies from 8 to 10 dollars per diameter inch for injection, depending on dose and method used.
-The macro-infusion method probably gives more thorough distribution through the tree, but is more time-consuming and thus more expensive (14 to 20 dollars per diameter inch.)
+Propiconazole (brand names Alamo, Propizol, Spectator Ultra) application can be done by injection or infusion.
+The high dose is recommended- 20 milliliters per diameter inch.
+The cost varies from 6 to 10 dollars per diameter inch for injection, depending on dose and method used, number of trees done in one location, travel distance, etc. The macro-infusion method probably gives more thorough distribution through the tree, but is more time-consuming and thus more expensive (14 to 20 dollars per diameter inch.)

 For high value trees in an area with a lot of oak wilt, our recommendation is to inject the trees every two years.